 Basically, the cap that covers the bolt can’t be lifted until it’s facing straight up (like when you’re bike is lying on its side).
 So, unless the thief knows to lay your bike down first, and has some pretty specific tools (more on that below), chances are they won’t even know how to or be able to remove the axle or seatpost bolts to steal your parts.

 - Individual axle nuts for bolt-on wheels

 They each come in a variety of sizes to fit many different bikes, and are available now in red, black & silver (the other colors didn’t seem to make it into production.)

 The axles can be used for bikes with quick release wheels.
 They are sold both in pairs for $70 or individually (front or rear) for $35 each.
-The come in 100mm & 135mm lengths and are operated with 8mm wrench flats (and use an 8mm open end wrench or thin profile adjustable wrench to remove it) once you lay the bike on its side.
+The come in 100mm & 135mm lengths and require a thin 8mm open-ended wrench (like these Duratech ones) or very thin adjustable wrench to remove it once you lay the bike on its side.

 The individual axle nuts work with bolt-on wheels (like on many kids bikes from Walmart, etc.), and you only need one NutFix (one side per wheel) to secure each wheel.
 They are selling for $35 a piece and are available to fit 3/8”, M9 & M10 threaded axles.

 To “unlock” it, just drop the bike onto its side and use a narrow 15mm cone wrench, which conveniently is also the most common pedal wrench.
 The Park Tool PW-5 is perfect for this.

 Four different sizes of NutFix SeatPost Collar are also available – 28.6, 30.0, 31.8 & 34.9mm – to fit a wide range of bike likely to serve around town.
 They are a complete solution of clamp & bolt, so replace the bolt-on or quick-release collar that is already on your bike.